The quest for better collaboration: principles, cheatsheets, and 10+ tools we use at Hotjar

 Tools for project planning and management

-We use Trello to manage, plan, and update customer requests and bugs, brainstorming sessions, and top-level projects.
+We use Trello to manage, plan, and update customer requests and bugs, brainstorming sessions, remote retrospectives, and top-level projects.

 The marketing team uses Asana to plan and organize all of its projects and workflows—including our publication calendar for this blog.